-Agrotopia, a fascinating and unusual name (I suppose a crasis between "utopia" and "agricultural") is the name chosen for the new greenhouse in Roeselare, a Belgian town.
+Agrotopia, a fascinating and unusual name (I suppose a portmanteau between “utopia” and “agricultural”) is the name chosen for the new greenhouse in Roeselare, a Belgian town.

 A building for urban food production was built on the agricultural market of this town.
-The greenhouse will be used to grow food and, at the same time, educate the public about agriculture.
+The greenhouse will be used to grow food and simultaneously educate the public about agriculture.

 A sky made of grass

-The Agritopia project was led by REO Veiling, which collaborated with the Flemish Research Institute on Agriculture and Horticulture uneager.
+The Agritopia project was led by REO Veiling, which collaborated with the Flemish Agricultural and Horticultural Research Institute uneager.
 Together, the two companies have managed to build something never seen before.

 We have created an ambitious building with numerous innovations.
-A single building characterized by different climatic zones, sustainable and economical use of space, search for leafy vegetables and fruit in the city, opening the roof to a public function, circular use of space and energy, just to name a few.
+A single building characterized by different climate zones, sustainable and economical use of space, sourcing of leafy vegetables and fruits in the city, opening the roof to a public function, circular use of space and energy, to name a few.

 The cyclopean greenhouse of Agrotopia